 Transposition of the great arteries may be diagnosed before birth, with fetal echocardiogram (ultrasound).
 Our Fetal Heart Program will prepare a plan for delivery and care immediately after birth.

-Sometimes TGA is diagnosed when an infant is a few hours or days old, and in some cases, infants may not have visible symptoms for weeks or months.
+Sometimes TGA is diagnosed when an infant is a few hours or days old.
+Less commonly, in some cases, infants may not have visible symptoms for weeks or months.
 Pediatricians from other hospitals refer newborns to the Cardiac Center when they notice symptoms or abnormal values on laboratory testing such as pulse oximetry.

 Diagnosis of TGA may require some or all of these tests:

-atrial septostomy.
 Transposition of the great arteries is unpredictable.
-Approximately one-third of newborns with the condition will require an urgent intervention, called a balloon atrial septostomy (BAS), within hours after birth.
-This procedure, which creates or enlarges a hole between the upper chambers of the heart to allow blood to mix, was developed at The Children’s Hospital of Philadelphia in the 1960s.
+Approximately one-third of newborns with TGA have extremely low oxygen levels that can harm their bodies and will require an urgent intervention, called a balloon atrial septostomy (BAS), within hours after birth.
+This life-saving procedure, which creates or enlarges a hole between the upper chambers of the heart to allow red and blue blood to mix, was developed at The Children’s Hospital of Philadelphia in the 1960s.

 For babies requiring a BAS procedure, the clock begins ticking at the moment of birth and access to immediate expert care is essential.
 At CHOP, we may recommend that these babies be delivered in our Garbose Family Special Delivery Unit, which is just steps away from our cardiac operative and catheterization facilities.

-After surgery your child will recover in our Tabas Cardiac Intensive Care Unit (CICU).
+After surgery your child will recover in our Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU).

 Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physicians.

 We will help patients transition to an adult cardiologist.